 Not all crimes are able to be expunged, you may not have your record cleared if you fall into the following categories –

-- Certain sexual offenses – If you are found guilty of a sexual offense against a minor or a disabled individual you will not be eligible for the process.
+- Certain sexual offences – If you are found guilty of a sexual offence against a minor or a disabled individual you will not be eligible for the process.

 - Registry Listing – If your name appears on the National Register for Sex Offenders or the National Child Protection Register your record cannot be cleared.
 However, if you manage to remove your name from these lists you may be able to wipe away your record.